Anti-Scam Guide: Protect Your Wallet and Your Peace of Mind

 Protecting yourself online is an ongoing process that combines vigilance, common sense, and some technical measures.

 If something seems suspicious, it's crucial to trust your instincts.
-[1] Intuition is often the first and most effective defense against scams.
+[1] Often, intuition is the first and most effective defense against scams.

 Check the Source

-You should never click on links contained in unsolicited emails or SMS messages.
-[3] It's essential to always verify the sender's email address and the URL of the website being redirected.
-[3] When in doubt, it's best to call the company or bank's official number (not the one provided in the suspicious message) to confirm the authenticity of the communication.
-[4] When shopping online, it's safest to only buy products from well-known brands and trusted websites.
+Never click on links contained in unsolicited emails or SMS messages.
+[3] It is essential to always check the sender's email address and the URL of the website you are directed to.
+[3] If in doubt, it is best to call the official number of the company or bank (not the one that came in the suspicious message) to confirm the authenticity of the communication.
+[4] When shopping online, it is safer to buy products only from well-known brands and trusted websites.
 [3]

 Protect Your Passwords

-Using strong, hard-to-guess passwords is crucial to ensuring the security of online accounts and protecting personal information.
-[3] Strong passwords are harder for hackers to crack and significantly reduce the risk of hacking and privacy breaches.
-[9] It's recommended to update and change passwords regularly and, crucially, never use the same password for multiple accounts.
+Using strong, hard-to-guess passwords is of paramount importance to ensure the security of online accounts and protect personal information.
+[3] Strong passwords are more difficult for hackers to crack and significantly reduce the risk of intrusions and privacy breaches.
+[9] It is recommended to update and change passwords regularly and, crucially, never use the same password for multiple accounts.
 Password protection is a fundamental defense against identity theft.
-[2] A weak password can defeat other security measures, becoming a gateway for scams.
+[2] A weak password can negate other security measures, becoming an entry point for scams.

-You should never give out personal information to anyone you don't know.
+You should never give personal information to someone you don't know.
 [3] It's important to remember that banks and government agencies will never ask for sensitive data over the phone or online.
 [3] Protecting access to user data and accounts is the best way to prevent identity theft.
 [2]

 Keep Your Devices Safe

 Keeping your phone, computer, and other digital tools secure is essential.
-[3] This includes using antivirus software from legitimate sources and ensuring that software is always up to date.
-[3] Additionally, never allow remote access to strangers, as this can compromise the device's security.
-[3] Device protection and antivirus use are technical defenses that complement behavioral awareness.
-Outdated software and a lack of antivirus software create vulnerabilities that scammers can exploit, even if social engineering fails.
+[3] This includes using antivirus software from legitimate sources and ensuring that the software is always up to date.
+[3] In addition, you should never allow remote access to strangers, as this can compromise the security of your device.
+[3] Device protection and the use of antivirus software are technical defenses that complement behavioral awareness.
+Outdated software and lack of antivirus software create vulnerabilities that scammers can exploit, even if social engineering fails.

-If you have any doubts about a benefit, an amount to be received, or any suspicious communication, you should always seek information through official and verified channels.
+If there are doubts about a benefit, an amount to be received, or any suspicious communication, the first step should always be to seek information from official and verified channels.
 [2]

 If a call seems suspicious, the safest thing to do is simply hang up.
 [3]